Th-Ra-02/Class_tasks_guvi/README.md

-This repository has all my practise tasks from GUVI
+Hello, This repository has all my practise tasks from GUVI

+Technologies used and learned so far:
+Linux, AWS, Git, Docker, Kubernetes